Composing AI Inference pipelines based on OSCAR services with Elyra in EGI Notebooks¶

 2.2 Setting Up an OSCAR Client¶

-To set up an OSCAR client, obtain the OSCAR endpoint.
+Set up the OSCAR client by obtaining the OSCAR endpoint.
 For AI4EOSC, the endpoint is:

 https://inference.cloud.ai4eosc.eu

-By default, the EGI notebook assigns a token automatically.
-However, if you cannot retrieve a token from an EGI notebook, you need to generate a refresh token from the EGI token page:
+By default, if you are running in the EGI notebook environment, the token is automatically read from the EGI notebook environment, you need to generate a refresh token from the EGI token page:

 Follow these steps to generate a refresh token: